 Viewing check-in data

 Admins can review when or whether a user checked in via the Checked In At column found in the Desk data exports.
+And a "type" column to distinguish if it was a flexible or an assigned desk reservation.
 It will look something like this:

 Need help informing your team?